 The MSc in Modern South Asian Studies comprises five components: the core course, a module in research methods, two option papers and the thesis.
 All students attend the core course, introducing modern South Asia across the disciplines.
 Delivered by faculty members with a range of specialisations, the course explores both individual states within the region and the connections and comparisons between them.

 You will receive training in research methods through one of the following specially tailored programmes:

-- · research methods for area studies, both qualitative and quantitative - qualitative and historical methods - · qualitative methods: literature and language
+- research methods for area studies, both qualitative and quantitative - research methods in humanities, including qualitative methods in literature, language and history.